 57. Launcher Theme: This free theme is responsive and comes with a countdown clock.
-You can make the rocket ship move by hovering your mouse over it.
+There are different looks you can create to get visitors to subscribe.

 59. WPLauncher: A free premium WordPress theme that is simple and has a single purpose: to provide an attractive, customizable domain parking theme for WordPress users.

 60. Felice Theme: A free responsive theme that comes complete with a progress bar so your visitors can follow the progress of your website construction.

 61. Lexiity: This theme from Themes Kingdom is fully responsive, allows customization, and comes with a countdown clock.